p-wegner/usermanagement/prd/multitenancy-keycloak.md

 ### 3.5 Attributes

 - Use group and user attributes to store metadata (e.g., tenant ID, customer ID, admin flags, group type).
+- Attributes can be used for filtering and authorization decisions.

 ---